 This CD, which includes a book of lyrics, will do the trick.
 It’s got wonderful standards like Kumbaya, This Land is Your Land, Row, Row, Row Your Boat, and This Little Light of Mine.
 The rest of the songs and sweet little reflections of camp memories from Ella make this collection a must have.
 And we know she’s got some good stories.
 After all, she turns 93 in August!

 We were happy to donate this CD to St. Francis in the Field‘s “Happy Campers” camp for ages 3-6 this week.
-I hope the music helped them imagine and explore the beautiful outdoors!
+I hope the music helped them imagine and explore the beautiful your cancer medication!

 Thank you to Sugar Mountain PR for our complimentary copy in exchange for this review.

 , June 23, the entire album will be available for sale via the Folkways site

 , Amazon, and iTunes.

 “Smithsonian Folkways Recordings Releases

 ‘Camp Songs with Ella Jenkins and Friends’ on June 23

 Washington, DC – Ella Jenkins, The First Lady of Children’s Music, celebrates 60 years as a Smithsonian Folkways artist with the release of “Camp Songs with Ella Jenkins and Friends,” out June 23.
 Jenkins has wanted to record camp songs for more than 15 years and assembled a group of children, parents, and teachers from the Old Town School of Folk Music in Chicago, along with Tony and Kate Seeger from Camp Killooleet, to sing these rounds, nonsense songs and campfire sing-alongs.
 The 25-track collection includes familiar camp songs “Michael Row the Boat Ashore,” “Kumbaya” and “This Land Is Your Land.”